zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 | global_refresh_button.lua | v1.5.1 | ❓ Unknown | - |
 | status_indicator | ??? | ❌ BROKEN | Script unknown |

-## Fader Fix Details
+## Critical Fader Bug Analysis

-### Problem Found:
-1. TouchOSC doesn't support `onValueChanged(valueName)` with parameters
-2. Send control detection added unnecessary complexity
-3. Movement scaling was completely removed

-### Solution Applied:
+### Root Cause:
-1. Reverted to `onValueChanged()` without parameters
-2. Removed all send control code
-3. Restored movement scaling from main branch
-4. Kept performance optimizations
+The optimization branch added `self.values.x = 0.0` in init() which caused:
+1. Fader initializes with position = 0
+2. Track gets mapped
+3. Fader immediately sends position 0 to Ableton
+4. Ableton responds with actual position (49.6%)
+5. Fader jumps to correct position

+### Why Main Branch Works:
+- NEVER sets initial position in init()
+- Preserves whatever position the fader already has
+- Only requests position FROM Ableton, never sends on startup

 ## Next Steps

-### 1. Test Fader Fix
+### 1. Test Fader Fix (Critical)
-Please test the fader:
+Please test the fader now:
-- Does it respond to touch?
-- Does it move smoothly?
+- Should NOT move on startup
-- Does it sync with Ableton?
+- Should sync with Ableton's current position
-- Does double-tap to 0dB work?
+- Should respond properly to touch
+- Should work with all movement scaling

 ### 2. Identify Status Indicator
 Need to find which script controls the status indicator: